amishachaudhari/macroeconomic-stock-impact/README.md

 "Analyze how macroeconomic indicators affect stock market indices using statistical modeling and machine learning."
 # 📈 Macroeconomic Indicators & Stock Market Impact

-pip install pandas yfinance fredapi pandas_datareader to access FRED data login into the account and get API key

 This project analyzes the relationship between key macroeconomic indicators (like inflation, unemployment, and interest rates) and stock market performance using statistical and machine learning techniques.

 ## 🚀 Objectives